Azure/terraform/provider/CONTRIBUTE.md

 You can find examples of tests for Azure Batch Account data source [here](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/azurerm/data_source_batch_account_test.go) and Azure Batch Account resource [here](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/azurerm/resource_arm_batch_account_test.go).

-Please refer to the above section to learn on to run the acceptance test on your laptop.
+Please refer to the above section to learn on to run the acceptance tests on your laptop.

 ## Other